osheinonen/osheinonen.github.io/about.md

 ---
 ## Me

-I’m Oskari Heinonen a web developer & designer with over 3 years of experience.
+I’m Oskari Heinonen a web developer & designer with over 3 years of experience in the field of web development.
 I'm highly self-motivated person with passion for learning new things.

 ## Skills

-- strong skills in HTML5, CSS3, Sass/LESS
+- strong skills in HTML5, CSS3, Sass/Less
 - great knowledge of UI/UX Design
 - strong skills in creating Responsive Websites, SEO and Website Speed Optimization
-- very familiar with Javascript, jQuery, Grunt/Gulp, Git
+- very familiar with JavaScript, jQuery, Grunt/Gulp, Git
 - multi-year experience with Wordpress
 - familiar with Angular
 - strong skills in Photoshop and familiar with Illustrator